Rakell, Miller lead playoff-bound Ducks past Coyotes, 3-0 - Philly

-Rakell added an assist and scored for the 12th time in his last 19 games.
-He led the playoff-bound Ducks with a career-high 34 goals and 69 points this season.
+Rakell scored for the 12th time in his last 19 games.
+He led the Ducks with a career-high 34 goals and 69 points this season.

+"We know they have a good power play and they're strong around the boards," Rakell said of the Sharks.
+"They have four good lines working really hard, so we're going to have to match that."

 Miller earned his fourth shutout of the season and 43rd of his career.
 It was also his 370th career win, moving him past Tom Barrasso for second place on the all-time list among U.S.-born goalies.

+"Definitely somebody I looked up to," Miller said of Barrasso.
+"Just happy to still be playing meaningful hockey and getting some wins."

-Adam Henrique scored his 24th of the season for Anaheim, and Hampus Lindholm added an empty-netter before the final buzzer.
+Adam Henrique scored his 24th of the season for Anaheim and added an assist, and Hampus Lindholm scored an empty-netter before the final buzzer.

 The Coyotes (29-41-12) finished last in the Pacific, but went 17-9-3 in their last 29 games in a season they started 1-12-1.